Design and Decor

 A rock.
 Add solidity

-Since ancient times, the stone is used as the mainMaterial for construction and decoration.
+Since ancient times, the stone has been used as the mainmaterial for construction and finishing.
 How to choose it correctly?
-Are there benefits to his artificial colleague?
-With what to combine such decor?
-Answers to these and other questions - in our article The technological leap of recent times has led to the appearance of new building and finishing materials.
-Despite this, the stone is still one of the most popular types of decoration of living spaces, moving into the category of fashionable interior "chips".
-Below we will talk about the features of material selection, current trends and original ideas for using natural and artificial stone in the interior.
+Does its artificial counterpart have any advantages?
+What to combine such decor with?
+The answers to these and other questions are in our article.
+The recent technological leap has led to the emergence of new construction and finishing materials.
+Despite this, stone still remains one of the most popular types of finishing of living spaces, moving into the category of fashionable interior "chips".
+Below we will tell you about the features of choosing a material, current trends and original ideas for using natural and artificial stone in the interior.

-Along with natural, it is widely usednow an artificial stone.
-In terms of its properties, it is identical to its brother, and in some even surpasses it.
-So, it has a significantly lower weight, which during the construction of, say, a country house allows you to avoid laying an additional foundation, and in a city apartment eliminates the need to obtain permission from the relevant authorities.
-Artificial stone should be used for kitchen work surfaces (stove or, say, sinks), since it is difficult to remove drops of frozen fat and dirt from natural stone.
-In this case, the recently popular Corian will become an excellent alternative: it is practical, easy to care for, environmentally friendly and has a long service life.
-In addition, it is a beautiful and easy-to-process material.
-By the way, modern technologies allow imitating any kind of natural stone.
+Along with natural, it has also received wide applicationnow and artificial stone.
+In its properties it is identical to its brother, and in some even surpasses it.
+Thus, it has a significantly lower weight, which when building, say, a country house allows you to avoid laying an additional foundation, and in a city apartment eliminates the need to obtain permission from the relevant authorities.
+Artificial stone should be used for kitchen work surfaces (stoves or, say, sinks), since it is difficult to remove drops of solidified fat and dirt from natural stone.
+In this case, the recently popular Corian will be an excellent alternative: it is practical, easy to care for, environmentally friendly and has a long service life.
+In addition, it is a beautiful and easy to process material.
+By the way, modern technologies make it possible to imitate any type of natural stone.

 Comments